drawpile/drawpile.github.io/help/common/faq.markdown

 For further troubleshooting, refer to [the tablet setup and troubleshooting page](/help/tech/tablet).

 ![Touch input preferences]({{ "/assets/img/help/inputtouch.webp" | relative_url }})

+### Why does my cursor disappear/turn into a crosshair when I use my tablet?

+This happens on Linux under some Wayland environments [because of this bug](https://bugreports.qt.io/browse/QTBUG-123776){:target="_blank"}.
+Until they have fixed it and the fix is integrated into Drawpile, switch to an X11 session instead, you should be able to do so in your login screen.

 ## Online